daHaimi/accessible-ueq/README.md

 with numbers from `1 - 7` depending on the selection.

 ### Access via Javascript
-If you want to access the values via javascript rather than submitting a html form, the `value` property will return a javascript object rather than a JSON string.
+If you want to access the values via javascript rather than submitting an HTML form, the `value` property will return a javascript object rather than a JSON string.
 ```javascript
 function getUeqValues() {